 The Spectator (1828) Ltd (“we”, “us” or “Spectator”) is registered to collect and process personal data under the Data Protection Act 1998 (“Act”).
 The Spectator (1828) Ltd is the data controller of personal information collected by us for the purposes of the Act.
-We respect and safeguard the privacy of the users of spectator.co.uk and spectator.com.au (“website”), The Spectator App and readers of our magazines which include The Spectator and Apollo Magazine (“ Magazines”).
+We respect and safeguard the privacy of the users of spectator.co.uk and spectator.com.au (“website”), The Spectator App and readers of our magazines which include The Spectator, The Spectator Australia and Apollo Magazine (“ Magazines”).

 1. What information do we gather?